youzan/vant/src/switch-cell/README.md

 ### Loading

-use `loading` property to keep component in loading state
+Use `loading` property to keep component in loading state.

 ```html
 <van-cell-group>